 "Nutrition is not a discipline, it is an agenda"

-As Mayer summarized, “Nutrition is not a discipline, but an agenda.”
-The Jean Mayer Prize honors true global leaders who have reached the heights of achievement in nutrition, consistent with the vision and legacy of the man who fathered a broad, highly engaged view of modern nutrition science and policy.
+The Jean Mayer Prize honors true global leaders who have reached the heights of achievement in nutrition scholarship and translation, consistent with the vision and legacy of the man who fathered a broad, highly engaged view of modern nutrition science and policy.

 On October 3-4, 2019, the 50th Anniversary of the White House Conference on Nutrition event brought together communities across the nutrition science and policy sectors to create momentum towards a new agenda for the future of food and nutrition policy.